Call Us Now

 Each state defines “State Waters” The Georgia Erosion and Sedimentation Control Act defines State Waters as “any and all rivers, streams, creeks, branches, lakes, reservoirs, ponds, drainage systems, springs, wells and other bodies of surface or subsurface water, natural or artificial, lying within or forming a part of the boundaries of the State, which are not entirely confined and retained completely upon the property of a single individual, partnership, or corporation.”

-Put more simply, any waterway that is not entirely confined on property owned by a single individual is “State Waters.”
+Simply stated, any waterway that is not entirely confined on property owned by a single individual is “State Waters.”

 Do dry creeks require a buffer?